-Manage subdomains · Cloudflare Fundamentals docs
+Manage subdomains

 Proxied

 Use Bulk redirects to forward traffic from your subdomain to your root domain.
-You will likely want to include Subpath matching to ensure requests to
+You will likely want to include Subpath matching and Preserve path suffix to ensure requests to

 www.example.com/examplesgo to